 [Dying For The World, 2002]

-In addition to his penchant for world-sized melodic hooks, another of Blackie’s strengths as a songwriter is his ability to imbue his creations with a palpable sense of drama and darkness.
+In addition to his penchant for world-sized melodic hooks, another of Blackie’s strengths as a songwriter is his ability to imbue his creations with a palpable sense of drama and moody atmosphere.
 Dying For The World was inspired by the 9/11 attacks on Blackie’s hometown of New York, so it’s understandably shot through with equal parts darkness and fury, and that’s evident from the start with its opening number, the underrated “Shadow Man.”
 After the industrial experiments of K.F.D., “Shadow Man” still holds a bit of that edge — the guitar tone is as sharp and edgy as Lawless’ codpiece, and the whole thing has that certain sheen — but underneath, it’s Lawless at his best again, the same basic formula that has always worked for him: Snarling scream, instant hook, killer riff, that signature drama, the unstoppable energy…

 ARENA OF PLEASURE